CoBUG/SlideShows/OpenSSH.markdown

 If a user is already ssh'd in the box, **stopping the daemon will not stop active connections.**  It only stops new connections from initiating!

-If you want to stop all ssh activity, you must also kill active ssh sessions in addition to stopping the daemon. "ps -A | grep sshd" will show active ssh connections.
+If you want to stop all ssh activity, you must also kill active ssh sessions in addition to stopping the daemon. "pgrep -lf sshd" will show active ssh connections.

 ---